robocomp/robocomp/doc/RobocompRosChatter.md

 # RoboComp Component & Ros Node chatter

-We will create a RoboComp Component which can communicate with a Ros Node using Ros Middleware.
+We will create a RoboComp Component that can communicate with a Ros Node using Ros Middleware.

 The Ros Node which we will use can be found [here](https://github.com/robocomp/robocomp/tree/highlyunstable/doc/src/beginner_tutorials).